KentaaNL/capistrano-asg-rolling/README.md

 ## Caveats

-#### Instance refresh limitations

-Please be aware of the limitations of using instance refresh, in particular "Instances terminated before launch": https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-instance-refresh.html#instance-refresh-limitations

 #### Launch Templates

 This gem depends on Auto Scaling Groups with Launch Templates.
 Using an Auto Scaling Group with a Launch Configuration is not supported, and will raise an `Capistrano::ASG::Rolling::NoLaunchTemplate`.